 All

-This will push an Amazon Web Services container image to a correct Amazon Web Services container registry.
+This will build a native executable, package it as a container image and push the container image to the correct Amazon Web Services container registry.
 When you setup your Kubernetes deployment for Amazon Web Services EKS, simply invoke the command:

 kubectl apply -f deployment.yml